 Olin Lake Nature Preserve

 Lagrange County.
-From Wolcottville, north 2.0 miles on State Road 9, then left 1.75 miles on 600 South until it ends in a “T” at 125E, then right on 125E 0.5 miles to the parking area on the right.
+From Wolcottville, north 2.0 miles on State Road 9, then left 1.75 miles on 600 South until it ends in a “T” at 125E, then right on 125E one half mile to parking on the right.

 Nearby Natural Areas (miles)